 The Dating With Dignity men joke that these questions, which are commonly asked by women in relationships, are among the most annoying questions a women can ask.

-They call them a complete, “turn off,” and lament over the fact that what is most frustrating is there are no answers to these questions that a woman finds acceptable.
+They call them a complete "turn off" and lament over the fact that there are no answers to these questions that a woman finds acceptable.
 Stop asking.
 If your clothes are too tight, you know it.
-And, unless the few pounds has turned into twenty, the DWD men all agree that they can't tell if the cookies you ate last night made you feel bloated.
+And unless the few pounds have turned into twenty, the DWD men all agree that they can't tell if the cookies you ate last night made you feel bloated.

 Last, don't ask a man if he loves you.
-Ever.
+EVER.
 Words and actions must match.
-If your man has told you he loves you but begins to pull away, there is a better way to check in on his feelings towards you.
-And, asking “why" he did or said something makes him feel defensive and childlike.
-You are not his mother, you are his lover.
+If your man has told you he loves you but begins to pull away, there's a better way to check in on his feelings toward you.
+Asking "why" he did or said something makes him feel defensive and childlike.
+You aren't his mother; you're his lover.